fiddyBoi/TTK4155-Byggern/README.md

 - in the future we might want to combine all multifunciton board data into one struct rather than having Joystick etc seperate

 Known bugs:
-- The message module does not handle negative numbers properly